PATH3309 Cancer Pathology

 - Students are able to (1) achieve an understanding of the cellular and molecular mechanisms involved in the genetic predisposition, development and progression of neoplasia in humans; (2) develop an understanding of the role of modifications to oncogenes and tumour suppressor genes in abnormal cell growth as well as factors which influence programmed cell death and mechanisms implicated in tumour angiogenesis, invasion and metastasis; (3) gain an understanding of the pathobiology of the major types of human cancers including those which occur in the breast, colon and prostate; (4) gain an understanding of the strategies and possible outcomes of different types of therapies applicable to different types of cancer; (5) develop laboratory skills through practical sessions which are designed to expose them to a wide range of techniques and methods used to investigate and demonstrate cellular and genetic changes associated with the development of human tumours; and (6) develop skills in synthesis, critique and oral presentation of scientific literature.

-- Indicative assessments in this unit are as follows: (1) a two-hour end-of-semester written examination; (2) tests; and (3) assignments.
+- Indicative assessments in this unit are as follows: (1) continuous assessment and (2) end of semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.